“By this we know that we love the children of God, when we love God and keep His commandments.”

 We know that we entered into eternal life because we love Christians (3:14).
 We know that we love God because we love the family of God.
 The reverse is also true.
 We know that we love Christians if we live under God’s operating principles for life toward Christians.
 Implicit in love for God is the corollary of love for His people.
 This is a circular dynamic.
 If one love is present, the other love must be present as well.

-Applying God’s life principles in love to other Christians assures us that we operate in God’s economy.
+Applying God’s life principles in love with other Christians assures us that we operate in God’s economy.

-Application of truth to experience is an indication that we belong to God: we love His people; we love His Word; we believe His Word and we obey His Word.
+The application of truth to experience indicates that we belong to God: we love His people; we love His Word; we believe His Word, and we obey His Word.
 Because God says it, we do it.
 Because God says it, that makes it right.
 It does not always follow that we understand everything in the Word of God.
 We believe even where we do not understand.

 Jesus emphatically made the point in the Upper Room that love for God and His Word is evidence that we love the children of God.

 Non-application of truth to experience is a sin against love.
-Profession of love for God and non-obedience to His truth is an expression of indifference toward God.
+The profession of love for God and non-obedience to His truth is an expression of indifference toward God.
 John equates the two ideas of non-love toward Christians and non-application of God’s Word to experience.